dpedwards/dotnet-core-blockchain-payment-solution/README.md

 There are 5 projects in this repository:

 ## I. Blockchain
-1. Start a new instance of the BlockChain project in Visual Studio 2017+ from the BlockChainAdvanced Solution.
+1. Start a new instance of the BlockChain project in Visual Studio 2017+ from the BlockChain Payment Solution.
 - Blockchain is listening on localhost port `63385`

 You can edit the public and private key in CryptoCurrency.cs class: